danaikorre/dsmanufacturing.github.io/course_content/index.md

 <a name = "timetable"></a>
 ## Timetable

+* Tutorials 'a' and 'b' are the same.
+Tutorials 1 and 2 are different.
+Chose one of the sessions T-1a or T-1b and one from T-2a or T-2b.
+* Q&As are opportunities for you to ask any question about the course content and engage in public discussions with all of the participants.

 <!-- ![timetable](../images/pilot_week_timetable.png) -->
 <img src = "../images/timetable-interactive_sessions.png" alt = "Timetable &ndash; Interactive Sessions" height = "450" />